Sranan Tongo

-Sranan Tongo (Sranantongo, "Surinamese tongue", Sranan, Surinamese Creole) is an English-based creole language from Suriname, in South America, where it is the first or second language for 519,600 Surinamese people (approximately 80% of the population).
-It is also spoken in the Netherlands and across the Surinamese diaspora.
+Sranan Tongo (Sranantongo, "Surinamese tongue"), also known as Surinamese Creole, is an English-based creole language from Suriname, in South America, where it is the first or second language for 519,600 Surinamese people.
+It is also spoken in the Netherlands, and across the Surinamese diaspora.
 It is considered both an unofficial national language and a lingua franca.

-Sranan Tongo developed among enslaved Africans from Central and West Africa, especially along the Caribbean coastline, after contact with English planters and indentured workers from 1651–67.
-Its use expanded to the Dutch colonists who took over the territory in 1667 and decided to maintain the local language as a lingua franca.
-Because the number of English colonists was massively reduced following the arrival of the Dutch, later additions to the language and the presence of African influences have made it distinct from other Afro-Caribbean creoles based on English.
+Sranan Tongo developed among Afro-Surinamese, enslaved Africans from Central and West Africa, especially along the Caribbean coastline, after contact with English planters and indentured workers from 1651–67.
+Its use expanded to the Dutch colonists, who took over the territory in 1667, and decided to maintain the local language as a lingua franca.
+Because the number of English colonists was massively reduced following the arrival of the Dutch, the later Dutch and African additions and influences to the language have made it distinct from other Afro-Caribbean creoles based on English.
+There are also influences from Portuguese present in the language.